Esri/offline-editor-js/doc/howtouseeditlibrary.md

 ```

-**Step 4** After the `layers-add-result` event fires extend it using the `extend()` method.
-Optionally, if you are building a fully offline app then you will need to set the `dataStore` property in the constructor.
+**Step 4** After the `layers-add-result` event fires extend the feature layer using the `extend()` method.
+Optionally, if you are building a fully offline app then you will also need to set the `dataStore` property in the constructor.

 ```js